Blendify/blender-manual/blender_docs/manual/editors/3dview/object/properties/relations/parents.rst

 they will all be children of the parent and will be at the same level of the hierarchy (they are "siblings").

-The *Set Parent To* pop-up menu is context sensitive, which means the number of entries it displays can change depending on what objects are selected when the :kbd:`Ctrl-P` shortcut is used.
+The *Set Parent To* pop-up menu is context-sensitive, which means the number of entries it displays can change depending on what objects are selected when the :kbd:`Ctrl-P` shortcut is used.

 For non-inverse-mode, press :kbd:`Shift-Ctrl-P` instead.
-This creates an alternative parent-child-relationship where child-objects exist entirely in the parent's coordinate system.
+This creates an alternative parent-child-relationship where child objects exist entirely in the parent's coordinate system.
 This is the better choice for CAD purposes, for example.

 Moving, rotating or scaling the parent will also usually move/rotate/scale the child/children.